Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Introduction

-Given the intensive use of resampling methods in the $UoI$ algorithmic framework, bootstrap procedures suitable for time series are required to create a $UoI$-based method for $VAR$ models.
-One of the most common bootstrap procedures for time series is the moving block bootstrap \cite{kunsch1989jackknife, liu1992moving}, in which the original time series is divided into overlapping blocks and the blocks are randomly sampled with replacement to construct a resampling of the original time series \cite{kreiss2012}.
-The choice of appropriate block lengths is dependent on the statistical problem \cite{buhlmann1999block, kreiss2012}.
+Sparse estimation methods for time series models typically rely on $L_1$-regularized maximum likelihood estimation.
+However, it is known that this technique can result in overfitting --- specifically overly-dense estimates --- and excessive bias \citep{buhlmann2011, meinshausen2010} in high-dimensional regression and precision matrix estimation, and it is likely that these problems persist in the time series context.
+Nonetheless, few alternatives to RML are available to date in multivariate time series analysis for high-dimensional data.

-This paper offers a two-fold contribution to the above-cited work: (i) an inference procedure that improves on $L_1$-regularized estimation of high-dimensional vector autoregressive models leveraging the Union of Intersections ($UoI$) algorithmic framework \cite{bouchard2017}; and (ii) provision of simulation-based and theoretical support for the algorithm, techniques producing good scalability, and a data analysis application demonstrating the use of the method.
-While this work focuses on Gaussian $VAR$ models, the method is generalizable to a much broader class of parametric models with autoregressive structure \cite{hall2016}.
+This paper offers a two-fold contribution to the above-cited work: (i) we propose an inference procedure ($UoI_{VAR}$) that improves on $L_1$-regularized estimation (RML) of high-dimensional vector autoregressive models by leveraging the Union of Intersections ($UoI$) statistical machine learning framework \citep{bouchard2017}; and (ii) we provide simulation-based and theoretical support for the algorithm.
+Additionally, we compare $UoI_{VAR}$ to RML in an example Granger causality analysis identifying mutual influences among the share prices of companies on the S\&P 500 index.
+Together, these results indicate that $UoI_{VAR}$ will enhance inference in $VAR$ models across application domains.

-The paper is organized as follows.
-Methods (Section 2) provides background on the Gaussian $VAR$ model class and algorithmic framework before presenting the $UoI_{VAR}$ algorithm.
-Results (Section 3) illustrates the method's performance in a simulation study, demonstrates its application in an analysis of equity share price data, discusses computational runtime analyses of the algorithm under strong and weak scaling.
-Theory (Section 4) provides some consistency results of simplified $UoI_{VAR}$ estimator.
-The paper closes with a discussion of the modularity of the method, practical challenges encountered in the course of its development, and potential extensions of this research.